Duankaiwen/CPNDet/README.md

-# The code will be available soon ！(within a month)
+# The code will be available soon! (within a month)

 ## Corner Proposal Network for Anchor-free, Two-stage Object Detection